Bed bugs vs Dust mites - What Bit You?

 Bed bugs will bite you and not only once.
 They feed on you every couple of days.
 Rarely do they cause major health problems but to people susceptible to allergies they can have some influence and cause skin irritations, blisters, asthma or other breathing problems.

 More often you will notice red welts but they can appear days after the biting.
-With bed bugs bites the symptoms and problems differ from person to person.
+With bed bug bites the symptoms and problems differ from person to person.
 Some people don't even show symptoms or have welts.

 You may not feel the bed bugs biting you but you will feel the bite marks when and if they appear.
-The bed bugs bites will be itchy but you should avoid scratching them as much as you can.
+The bed bug bites will be itchy but you should avoid scratching them as much as you can.
 If you scratch the itchy bed bug bites or skin eczema caused by an allergic reaction to dust mites, they may turn into scars.
 But if you leave them be and go away on their own, you won't have problems with scars.

 Dust Mite Allergic Reactions

-If you are experiencing a dust mite allergy, the symptoms to be aware of are skin eczema, dermatitis, rarely hives or rashes.
+If you are experiencing a dust mite allergy, the symptoms to be aware of are skin eczema, dermatitis, and rarely hives or rashes.
 You can also have a runny or stuffy nose, cough, sneeze a lot, or have difficulty breathing or asthma.

 If you are not allergic to bug bites or dust mites, the bite marks and skin problems should go away on their own in a couple of weeks

 What To Do In Case You Have an Allergic Reaction to Dust Mites?